antanandia33/Speaker_Recognition_EEC_201_Project/README.md

 regions in a vector space to specific centroids.
 Each region is called a cluster and each cluster's center is a centroid, also known as a codeword.
 The collection of codewords for each speaker is the codebook for the speaker.
-These codebooks are then used to identify if a test speaker's mfcc is close to a speaker's codebook to identify the speaker.
+These codebooks are then used to identify if a test speaker's MFCC is close to a speaker's codebook to identify the speaker.

-First, to verify that the mfcc vectors for a speaker display various clusters that represent different vocal features, we plotted the mfcc vectors in the 5th and 6th dimensions for speakers 1 and 2.
-In Figure 5, we noticed that even by only plotting 2 dimensions of the mfcc vector, both speaker 1 and speaker 2 had different clusters in the mfcc vector space.
+First, to verify that the MFCC vectors for a speaker display various clusters that represent different vocal features, we plotted the mfcc vectors in the 5th and 6th dimensions for speakers 1 and 2.
+In Figure 5, we noticed that even by only plotting 2 dimensions of the mfcc vector, both speaker 1 and speaker 2 exhibited different clusters in the MFCC vector space.
 This confirms that the vector quantization method would work because we would be able to identify different centroids for each cluster.